 Every Dallas home is unique, each with its own style and its own needs.
 Likewise, all the windows in your Dallas home are unique as well.
-Their size, shape, the way they face and more will vary and affect the kind of window treatment that complements them best.
+Their size, shape, the way they face and more will vary and affect which window treatment that complements them best.

 But more than any other factor, the style of window may be the most important for finding your perfect window treatment.
 These are our team’s recommendations for window treatments to match the unique window types found in Dallas homes.